hoagsie/vtm/loresheets.md

 <td><p><strong>Amanda Chastain</strong></p></td>
 <td><p>N/A</p></td>
 <td><p>Amanda Chastain is a powerful Camarilla Toreador based out of the
 small city of Jericho Heights.
-Cryptocurrencies, the <a href="Circulatory_System" class="wikilink" title="Circulatory System">Circulatory System</a>, and podcasts are just a small sample of her areas of influence.</p></td>
+Cryptocurrencies, the [Circulatory System](./circulatory_system.md), and podcasts are just a small sample of her areas of influence.</p></td>
 <td><p>Free download on <a
 href="https://www.worldofdarkness.com/account">World of